mjpatter88/emu-chip8/README.md

 TODO:
 1) DONE: Input a filename to use as a ROM.
 2) DONE: Read from the ROM and correctly initialize memory.
-3) Keep count on cycles and only run at 60 mhz.
+3) DONE: Keep count on cycles and only run at 60 mhz.
 4) Implement each opcode
 5) DONE: Draw screen using SDL
 6) Handle input using SDL